microsoft/RTVS-docs/debugging.md

 layout: default
 ---

-#Debugging with R Tools for Visual Studio
+# Debugging with R Tools for Visual Studio

 ## Attach the debugger

-If you’re an experienced Visual Studio user, you’ll find that the debugging experience is a bit different from what you may be used to.
-For example, if you’re writing a C# console application, you’re used to just pressing **F5** to launch your console application under control of the debugger.
+If you're an experienced Visual Studio user, you'll find that the debugging experience is a bit different from what you may be used to.
+For example, if you're writing a C# console application, you're used to just pressing **F5** to launch your console application under control of the debugger.

 In the R World, the experience is a bit different.
 (See note [1] below.)

-First, you must attach the debugger to the R Runtime, using the R **Tools** | **Session** | **Attach Debugger** command.
+First, you must attach the debugger to the R Runtime.
+You can do this one of two different ways:

+1. Use the R Tools menu - there is an Attach Debugger command under the Session
+   menu:

   ![](./media/RTVS-Debugging-attach-debugger.png)

 In your everyday work you should use the toolbar in R Interactive, as it saves you a number of mouse clicks / keystrokes:

   ![](./media/RTVS-Debugging-r-toolbar.png)

 ## Set breakpoints

-Next you need to set any breakpoints that you want to hit in the debugger.
-You need to tell R to run the code that you want to debug.
-This is called sourcing your file.
-This tells the R interpreter to run the code inside the file, and since you’ve attached a debugger to the R process, execution will stop at the first appropriate breakpoint.
+Once you've attached the debugger to R, you'll need to set breakpoints and tell R the code that you want to debug.
+The latter is referred to as *sourcing* your file, which tells the R interpreter to run the code inside the file.
+Since you've attached a debugger to the R process, execution will stop at the first appropriate breakpoint.

 For example, if the code that you want to debug is at global scope (i.e., not within a function) in a file called Tutorial.R, you would:

-1. Attach the debugger to R (you’ll notice that Visual Studio will change your window layout to the debugger window layout).
+1. Attach the debugger to R (you'll notice that Visual Studio will change your window layout to the debugger window layout).
-2. Set a breakpoint in the file – in the example below, this is on line 3.
+2. Set a breakpoint in the file in the example below, this is on line 3.
-3. Source the file – you can do this via R Tools/Session/Source R Script command, or by typing **CTRL+R**, **CTRL+S** with the input focus set to the editor.
+3. Source the file you can do this via R Tools/Session/Source R Script command, or by typing **CTRL+R**, **CTRL+S** with the input focus set to the editor.
 (See note [1] below.)

   ![](./media/RTVS-Debugging-set-breakpoint.png)